EfratGutman/CloudProject/README.md

 **To run the project:**

-After Downloading the project,
+After downloading the project,

-Open the cmd and cd to the project-by its path.
+Open the cmd and cd to the project by its path.

-Then, write the following commands:
+Then write the following commands:

 *npm install express --save*